Tablet Weaving and Ply-Splitting Books, Tools & Kits

-Welcome to my website, where you can learn about tablet weaving and ply-splitting, shop for books, DVDs, tools and supplies; view my work and instructional videos; and arrange for private instruction.
-You can also learn a little about the practice of mindfulness, and what's going on in our home and garden.
+Welcome to my website, where you can learn about tablet weaving and ply-splitting, shop for books, tools and supplies; view my work and instructional videos; and arrange for private instruction.
+You can also learn a little about plant-based cooking, the practice of mindfulness, and what's going on in our home and garden.
 I hope you enjoy my website, and that you will find inspiration here to enhance your life.